Federated Automatic Differentiation: Applying Federated Automatic Differentiation to Federated Learning

-To better illustrate this, \cref{fig:server_hparam_serial} gives the associated federated computational graph to which we apply \fad.
-While \cref{fig:server_hparam_serial} only uses a server hyperparameter, an equivalent algorithm can be used for client hyperparameters, so long as they are broadcast from the server to the clients at the beginning of the computation.
+\cref{fig:server_hparam_serial} gives the associated federated computational graph to which we apply \fad, specialized to a server-side hyperparameter.
 This federated computational graph has two components: A single round of \fedopt (essentially the same graph as \cref{fig:fedopt}), followed by a federated loss computation.
-This produces some loss measurement $f(x)$.
-By applying \fad (forward-mode, reverse-mode, or mixed-mode), we can differentiate through \cref{fig:server_hparam_serial} to get $\partial f(x)/\partial \alpha$.
-Once we have this derivative, we can then perform a first-order optimization step to update $\alpha$.
+This produces some loss measurement $L(x)$.
+By applying \fad (forward-mode, reverse-mode, or mixed-mode), we can differentiate through \cref{fig:server_hparam_serial} to get $\partial L/\partial \alpha$.
+Once we have this derivative, we can then perform a gradient-descent step to update $\alpha$.
 High-level pseudo-code for this entire procedure is given in \cref{alg:fedopt_hparam}.
 To simplify notation, we let $\fedoptround(x, \alpha, \{z_i\}_{i \in C})$ denote the model update produced by a single round of \fedopt, using some hyperparameter $\alpha$, with client data $\{z_i\}_{i \in C}$ for a set $C$ of participating clients.
-Note that other first-order optimization methods could be used to update the hyperparameter $\alpha$ instead.
+Note that other first-order optimization methods could be used to update the hyperparameter $\alpha$.

 {

 }